 To design your website or personal blog, you must follow these steps:

-- Choose a domain that is easy to remember, pronounce, and write.
+- Choose a domain that is easy to remember, pronounce and type.
 The domain is the web address of your site.
 It can be your own name or a name related to your value proposition or your niche.

-- Hire a hosting that is safe, fast and reliable.
-Hosting is the service that hosts your website on the internet.
-You should choose a hosting that offers good technical support, good loading speed and good security.
+- Hire hosting that is secure, fast and reliable.
+Hosting is the service that hosts your website on the Internet.
+You should choose a hosting that offers good technical support, good loading speed, and good security.

 - Design a structure that is simple, intuitive and functional.
-The structure is the way you organize the sections and pages of your website.
+Structure is the way you organize the sections and pages of your website.
 You must design a structure that facilitates navigation and the user experience.
 The basic sections that your website should have are: